Pular para o conteúdo principal

 SQL → New Customers

-The conversion rate between SQL for New Customers shows some of the salesperson's productivity in relation to the leads they are working on or have submitted the proposal.
+The conversion rate between SQL for New Customers reflects some of the salesperson's productivity relative to the leads they are working on or have submitted a proposal for.

 It is normally between 10% and 30%.
 (Values above this range are unsustainable and difficult to maintain over the long term.)